scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Site branding

-Site branding is a block found in the "Site header" pattern.
+Site branding is a block found in the [Site header](/patterns/site-header/) pattern.

-The site branding logo link is given a 'data-header' attribute whose value is `header-logo`.
+The site branding logo link is given a `data-header` attribute whose value is `header-logo`.

-The site branding title link is given a 'data-header' attribute whose value is `header-title`.
+The site branding title link is given a `data-header` attribute whose value is `header-title`.

 {% highlight html %}
 <div class="ds_site-branding">